samrocketman/gitlab-mirrors/docs/installation.md

 ### Modify config.sh

 Modify the values in `config.sh` for your setup.
-Be sure to add your private token for the `gitmirror` user in GitLab to `~/private_token` of your `gitmirror` system user.
+Write the private token of the gitmirror GitLab user into `~/private_token` of your `gitmirror` system user.

 ### Schedule cron job